HUMANE SOCIETY OF NORTHEAST IOWA

 ARTICLE 2: MEETINGS OF THE BOARD OF DIRECTORS

 Section 1.
-Regular meetings of the Board of Directors shall be at least 6 times per year, typically every other month, determined by the majority of the Directors.
-If there is no business, the Board need not meet; however, the Board of Directors shall meet at least quarterly for the transaction of business and in January for an annual meeting open to all HSNEI members.
-With the exception of the annual meeting, all meetings and minutes of the Board of Directors shall be closed to facilitate regular conduction of business.
+Regular meetings of the Board of Directors shall be at least 6 times per year, typically monthly or every other month, determined by the majority of the Directors.
+If there is no business, the Board need not meet; however, the Board of Directors shall meet at least quarterly for the transaction of business.
+All meetings and minutes of the Board of Directors shall be closed to facilitate regular conduction of business.
 The President will send an agenda to members of the Board at least three days prior to meeting.

 Section 2.
 Special meetings of the Board of Directors may be called by the President, Vice President or by the Secretary when requested in writing by any three Board Members with seven days notice.